waleedGeorgy/Secrets-PassportJS/README.md

   saveUninitialized: false,
 }));
 ```
 3. Initializing an instance of the PassportJS and using it as middleware for the ExpressJS application, then attaching the express session to the passport.
+Which will attach the passport object to the end of `req.session` creating `req.session.passport`.
 ```js
 app.use(passport.initialize());
 app.use(passport.session());
 ```
 4. Defining the local authentication strategy.
+The `LocalStrategy()` function takes a callback `(user, password, done) => {}` that will authenticate the user using their email and password (for example), that will return `done(null, false)` in case no user was found, `done(null, USER)` in case a user was found in the DB, or `done(error)` in case the there was en error in while quereing.
 ```js
 passport.use(new LocalStrategy (async(user, password, done) => {
     try {